-Install flinger disk (248), clamping ring (253B) making sure the orientation is correct, and the outboard bearings (112A) on to the shaft (122).
-The re-group bearing have a single shield.
-Make sure that the bearing is installed.
+2. Install flinger disk (248), clamping ring (253B) making sure the orientation is correct, and the outboard bearings (112A) on to the shaft (122).

 The re-greasable bearing has a single shield.
 Make sure that the bearing is installed with the shield away from the impeller.